 Because the radioactive material remains in the cat’s body and is excreted primarily through the urine and feces, your cat is required by state law to remain in our facility until his/her levels are considered low enough for discharge.

-The standard hospital stay is about 5 days, though some cases may require an extended stay.
+The standard hospital stay is about four days, though some cases may require an extended stay.
 While hospitalized, your cat will be monitored daily by a trained staff member as well as a veterinarian.
-Medications will be administered as needed, and we encourage you to bring a week’s supply of your cat’s favorite food.

 Because of these isolation requirements, cats with serious non-thyroidal illnesses (chronic renal failure, diabetes, heart failure, etc.) are not good candidates for I-131 radiation therapy.